IuliiaKonovalova/school_app/README.md

   ![Registration page](documentation/features/register_page/signup_page.png)

-This page has a dark-blue container with a sign up form which has a header and input fields for the user to fill in.
+This page has a dark-blue container with a sign up form, which has a header and input fields for the user to fill in.

 In the header of the form, there is a title "Sign up" and a subtitle "Please Fill out all information", which the seriousness of the company towards the user.